HCL-TECH-SOFTWARE/digital-experience/docs/resources/tutorials/scriptapps/how_to/03_apps_excluding_dependencies.md

-# How To Deploy DX ScriptApps Without Its Dependencies
+# Deploy DX ScriptApps without its dependencies

 ## Overview
 This guide will detail the steps on how to deploy DX ScriptApps bundled without its dependencies.
 [Webpack](https://webpack.js.org/) is used to package the React Script App.